mkatenolan/FAC-week-3-Partyps/README.md

 **Initiliasing Test File**
 - How do we export the whole file so that we can test the pure functions?
 - Event Listeners don’t work

+**Request limit**
+Exceeded API requests allowed per hour.
+We had to stop and wait until hour was over. :confused:

 ## What we learned